All in the Mix

 This is correct.
 Tristano’s walking left hand of 1,1,1,1,1,1,1,1, can promote extraordinary structural effects.
 Jazz musicians naturally “follow along” the changes when listening to someone else, but there are passages on The New Tristano that could confuse anybody.
 Back in the day they must have been shocking.

 As far as I know, the only time Tristano is documented playing his crazy basslines with a drummer is “Pennies in Minor” with Connie Kay in Berlin.
-It’s on YouTube, where you can see Kay listening hard.
-“1,1,1,1,1,1,1, huh?” is written clearly on Kay’s face.
+Kay is listening hard, but a skeptical “1,1,1,1,1,1,1, huh?” is perhaps also written clearly on Kay’s face.

 After all, in the common-practice jazz tradition, are the beats in 4/4 swing time an even 1,1,1,1?